Overview

 Domestic Well Sampling

 Sampling domestic drinking water wells is an important first step in addressing water quality issues.
-The purpose of the domestic well water sampling is not to identify the source of any contaminants found, but to provide homeowners with drinking water quality information, and to provide the OHA with initial data to develop an area-wide public health consultation.
-OHA's public health consultation will be published in fall 2025.
+DEQ hired an environmental consultant, Maul Foster and Alongi, to sample private drinking water wells in Crook County.
+The purpose of the domestic well water sampling was not to identify the source of any contaminants found, but to provide homeowners with drinking water quality information, and to provide the OHA with initial data to develop an area-wide public health consultation.

 Regional Sampling and Analysis Plan

 DEQ requires more data to understand what is causing elevated manganese concentrations in groundwater in the region.
-In collaboration with EPA, DOGAMI, OHA, and OWRD, DEQ is developing a larger Comprehensive Sampling and Analysis Plan.
+In collaboration with EPA, DOGAMI, OHA, and OWRD, DEQ has developed a larger comprehensive Sampling and Analysis Plan.
 If funded, this plan would provide further information about manganese distribution and groundwater flow patterns in the area, while also gathering information to evaluate potential sources of any contamination found in the groundwater.

 Knife River Woodward Mine